 Replacing your old heating and cooling equipment with new, energy-efficient models is a great start.
 But to make sure that you get the best performance, the new equipment must be properly installed.
-In fact, improper installation can reduce system e?iciency by up to 30 percent - oosting you more on your utility bills and possibly shortening the equipment's life.
+In fact, improper installation can reduce system efficiency by up to 30 percent - boosting you more on your utility bills and possibly shortening the equipment's life.

 Make sure to ask your contractor if his or her work meets ENERGY STAR Quality Installation guidelines.
 These guidelines, based on the Air Conditioning Contractors of America's (ACCA) quality installation specification, require: